John Allen Lewis: Early years

 Lewis was born on November 23, 1819, in Barnstable, Massachusetts.
-At the age of eleven, Lewis began to set type in the office of the The Barnstable Patriot, and he later found employment in other newspaper offices in the Boston area.
+At the age of eleven, Lewis began to set type in the office of The Barnstable Patriot, and he later found employment in other newspaper offices in the Boston area.
 His father was Josiah Lewis, also of Barnstable.
 His paternal ancestor was George Lewis (Lewice, Lewes), who settled in Plymouth Colony in Massachusetts.
 At eleven years of age Lewis apprenticed under the printing office of S. B. Phinney also from Barnstable who founded The Barnstable Patriot in 1830, Cape Cod's oldest newspaper.

 Career

-In 1849, when the California Gold Rush rush occurred, Lewis moved to San Francisco, California, taking his printing press, and after editing a newspaper there for a short time, he took as a partner a relative and established the Los Angeles Star in Los Angeles.
+In 1849, when the California Gold Rush occurred, Lewis moved to San Francisco, California, taking his printing press, and after editing a newspaper there for a short time, he took as a partner a relative and established the Los Angeles Star in Los Angeles.

 The first issue of this "pioneer" newspaper was issued on May 17, 1851, and was entitled, La Estrella de Los Angeles.
 (The Star of Los Angeles).
 It consisted of four pages with five column each.
 The first two pages were printed in English and the following two in Spanish.
 Lewis edited the two English pages, while Manuel Clemente Rojo edited the two in Spanish.
 After some two and a half years from its first publication, the Los Angeles Star was completely out of Lewis' hands by August 1, 1853.